 There were several inefficiencies observed in this project.
 Original budget estimations were loosely based on Project Manager experience from previous repair works.
 There were also errors in the quantities and rates.
 Cost estimation for material supply and plant hire could have been improved if a competitive purchasing process was adopted.
 All but one supplier / contractor were sole sourced with no clear scope, so a clear representation of market conditions could not be determined.
 Poor scoping and budgeting combined with exemptions from the competitive purchasing process resulted in the budget being overrun by 19%.
 Some of the deviations from the original budget could have been prevented by following the standard procurement process.
 Therefore, budget overruns should partially be absorbed by Sunwater.
 Furthermore, the quality of verifications of the quantities in BoQ should be improved to prevent large variances in the actual cost.
 It is noticed that some of the similar services were awarded to different suppliers.
 Had service be packaged to a single supplier.
 Sunwater would have more negotiation power.
 Furthermore, internal costs for contractor management should decrease.
-The proposed adjustment of \$32,054 is based on the overruns for the dam break analysis and concrete cutting beyond the budgeted amount and contingency.
-For these tasks, had appropriate scoping and site inspection occurred, the work would have been conducted more effectively.
+The proposed adjustment of \$36,974 is based on the overruns for the dam break analysis .
+For this task, had appropriate scoping and site inspection occurred, the work would have been conducted more effectively.
 Other overruns due to incorrect quantities and uncontrollable site conditions have been appropriately documented and are accepted.
 Lastly, the total cost from the Budget Overrun document omitted \$8.045 in project overrun.
 Without justification, this has been considered inefficient and added to the adjustment total.
-The total is \$40,099.
+The total is \$45,019.